-Discovery's Naked and Afraid has earned a reputation similar to that of Deadliest Catch.
-Contestants have claimed there are myriad ways the show isn't real, stating that not only were they misrepresented but that Naked and Afraid producers aired outright lies.
-Many contestants have done interviews or Reddit AMAs to tell their stories, hoping to set the record straight about interactions with their partner, the crew, and locals.
+Discovery's Naked and Afraid has earned a reputation similar to that of other reality shows.
+Some contestants claim there are myriad ways the show isn't real, stating not only were they misrepresented, but that Naked and Afraid producers aired outright lies.
+Many contestants have done interviews or Reddit AMAs to share their stories, hoping to set the record straight about interactions with their partner, the crew, and locals.

-If you've seen The Bachelor or any of the numerous Real Housewives franchises, you've probably guessed that reality TV is on some level scripted.
-But Naked and Afraid has faked not only dialogue but also causes of injuries, the sources of contestants' food, and the supposed remoteness of the show's filming locations.
+If you've seen The Bachelor, Deadliest Catch, or any of the numerous Real Housewives shows, you've probably guessed that reality TV is scripted on some level.
+But Naked and Afraid has faked not only dialogue, but causes of injuries, the sources of contestants' food, and the supposed remoteness of the show's filming locations.

-Honora Bowen, however, stated that producers withheld prescription medication from her.
+Honora Bowen, though, stated producers withheld prescription medication from her.
 If tampons are okay but prescriptions aren't, the producers have puzzling priorities.

 Speaking The Truth Is Not Encouraged

-In an interview with former contestant Phaedra Brothers, Brothers says one of the crew members gave her a curry dish that caused food poisoning.
-The producers encouraged her to go on with the show even though she would begin the challenge in a bad place health-wise.
+In an interview, former contestant Phaedra Brothers says one of the crew members gave her a curry dish that caused food poisoning.
+The producers encouraged her to go on with the show, even though she would begin the challenge in a bad place health-wise.

 When her episode was released, producers made it look like she drank dirty water and caused the illness herself.
-Brothers said she posted comments online about the truth, but Discovery deleted them because they didn't line up with the show's chosen narrative.
+Brothers says she posted comments on the show's site about the truth, but Discovery deleted them because they didn't line up with the show's chosen narrative.